kbieser/wrangling-genomics/_episodes/08-fly-quality-control.md

 ~~~
 {: .bash}

 The `&` will let you follow the progress.
-This will take some time (two hours or more) as there are 10 FASTQ files representing 1 ark control fly and 9 different Ethylmethanesulfonate (EMS) mutants.
+This will take some time to complete (mine took about 25 minutes) as there are 10 FASTQ files representing 1 ark control fly and 9 different Ethylmethanesulfonate (EMS) mutants.
 Remember these are the sequencing reads for the whole genome of _Drosophila melanogaster_ which is approximately 139.5 million base pairs.

 Once completed, navigate into the results directory and do some closer
 inspection of our output files.